cohenoa-lab/cohenoa-lab.github.io/_pages/teaching.md

 # Azrieli College of Engineering ([JCE](https://www.jce.ac.il/en/))
-  - Teaching assistant, "Object Oriented Programming" (Spring 2020, Spring 2021)
+  * Teaching assistant, "Object Oriented Programming" (Spring 2020, Spring 2021)
-  - Lecturer, "Introduction to Programming and Computer Science" (Winter 2020, Winter 2021)
+  * Lecturer, "Introduction to Programming and Computer Science" (Winter 2020, Winter 2021)
-  - Lecturer, "Introduction to Data Science" (Winter 2019, Winter 2020, Spring 2022, Winter 2023)
+  * Lecturer, "Introduction to Data Science" (Winter 2019, Winter 2020, Spring 2022, Winter 2023)
-  - Lecturer, "Computational Biology": a new course that I designed for undergraduate and graduate students (Winter 2012-2023)
+  * Lecturer, "Computational Biology": a new course that I designed for undergraduate and graduate students (Winter 2012-2023)
-  - Lecturer, "Introduction to Programming" for non CS students (Spring 2020-2022)
+  * Lecturer, "Introduction to Programming" for non CS students (Spring 2020-2022)
-  - Teaching Python for the lecturers in the college (Winter 2023)
+  * Teaching Python for the lecturers in the college (Winter 2023)

 # Hebrew University of Jerusalem ([HUJI](https://en.huji.ac.il/))
-  ## The Alexander Silberman Institute of Life Science test
+  ## The Alexander Silberman Institute of Life Science test3
    - Teaching assistant, "Molecular Evolution" course: a course that I designed for undergraduate and graduate students (2009-2014)
    - Teaching assistant, "Probability and Statistics"

   ## The Rachel and Selim Benin School of Computer Science and Engineering
    - Lecturer, "Obeject Oriented Programming" course (2010-2013)

 ## Middle East Education through Technology ([MEET](https://www.meet.mit.edu/))